roncli/LibWowAPI/README.markdown

 See the [Documentation](https://github.com/roncli/LibWowAPI/wiki/LibWowAPI) for more information on how to use LibWowAPI in your .NET application.

 ## Version History

+### 1.0.4 - 4/25/2012
+* Added PvpZoneStatus enumeration to describe a realm's PvP zone status, and updated the realm status lookup accordingly.
+* Added item socket bonus to the item lookup.
+* Added page number and sort order to the arena ladder lookup.
+* Added number of characters, page number, and sort order to the rated battleground ladder lookup.
+* Added battlegroup to the character profile lookup.
+* Added battlegroup to the guild profile lookup.

 ### 1.0.3 - 4/20/2012
 * Added new rated battleground ladder class.